-I’ve never been a pushy climbing parent, and always wanted to leave it up to them to decide how to explore the boundaries of themselves, exposing them to wilderness and danger the way my dad did, giving the impression of both, while keeping them on a short leash.
+I’ve never been a pushy climbing parent and always wanted to leave it up to them to decide how to explore the boundaries of themselves, exposing them to wilderness and danger the way my dad did, giving the impression of both while keeping them on a short leash.

-One question that kept coming up at talks was “When are you going to climb El Cap with your kids” to which I’d rely “Oh not until Ella’s 13”, thinking the youngest girl to climb El Cap was that age (turns out she was 14!).
+One question that kept coming up at talks was “When are you going to climb El Cap with your kids?” to which I’d reply “Oh not until Ella’s 13”, thinking the youngest girl to climb El Cap was that age (turns out she was 14!).
 This always got a laugh, mainly because it was obviously a crazy idea.
 Then Ella turned 13, and she asked the question “so dad, when are we going to climb El Cap?”.

-And so I said “maybe we’ll go in the spring holidays next year” having no real plans to really plan on doing so.
+And so I said “maybe we’ll go in the spring holidays next year” having no real plans to plan on doing so.

 But Ella is persistent, and now when we went climbing she would want to learn how to jumar, how to abseil, ask me how she would go to the toilet ‘when we’ (not ‘if we’) climbed El Cap.

-But like most adults I underestimated my child.
+But like most adults, I underestimated my child.

 And then it all fell apart.
 Ian could not get a visa to enter the US.
-With no money to pay for the trip it fell through.
+With no money to pay for the trip, it fell through.

 As you can imagine, although she put on a brave face, I knew Ella was deeply disappointed.

-I guess before then I’d just been going along with the notion of climbing El Cap with her, but now I knew it was more just a climb, it was stepping up and fighting to make it happen, no matter what.
+I guess before then I’d just been going along with the notion of climbing El Cap with her, but now I knew it was more than just a climb, it was stepping up and fighting to make it happen, no matter what.

 Telling Ella that we’d not be going was hard, and harder when she said that Mandy had said I’d probably not do it anyway, “well dad you are a bit unreliable”.
-That was it, this was no longer about Ella climbing El Cap, it was about a father fulfilling a promise (I only wish it had just been buying her a bloody horse!).
+That was it; this was no longer about Ella climbing El Cap, it was about a father fulfilling a promise (I only wish it had just been buying her a bloody horse!).